 Te Uepū Hāpai i te Ora – the Safe and Effective Justice Advisory Group published Turuki!
-Turuki! on Thursday 12 December 2019.
+Turuki! in December 2019.

 Turuki!
 Turuki! – which is a traditional call to the crew of a waka to work together and create forward motion with urgency – provides recommendations for a fundamental reshaping of Aotearoa New Zealand’s justice system to one which prevents harm, addresses its causes, and promotes healing and restoration among individuals and communities.